rubocop/ruby-style-guide/README.md

     one.two.three
       .four

-    # good - it's immediately clear that the expression continues beyond the first line
+    # good - immediately clear that the expression continues beyond the first line
+    # and you can easily copy and paste into console
     one.two.three.
       four
     ```